learn-co-curriculum/hs-flatiron-swag-store-day01/README.md

 ## Flatiron Swag Shop!

-We desperately need your help building an app to sell our sweet Flatiron merchandise.
+People love our Flatiron swag so much they are [singing about it](https://docs.google.com/a/flatironschool.com/file/d/0B_qWLnYbXOdPS2tMbHVpOG1GUVE/edit).
+We desperately need your help building an app to sell our sweet Flatiron merch.
 Follow the steps below to get started.

 Step 1 - Set up your app and MVC directories.